nikbrunner/obsidian-deep-work-theme/README.md

-# Obsidian GitHub Theme
+# Obsidian Deep Work Theme
-A light and dark theme for [Obsidian](https://obsidian.md) inspired by modern GitHub.
+A light and dark theme for [Obsidian](https://obsidian.md) inspired by the modern GitHub colors.

 ## Preview
 ![](screenshot.png)